 Thankfully, I have beautiful people in my life that have held me tight and strongly.
 On one side, I have incredible and loving friends that have offered me their homes for the past month.
 On the other side, my boyfriend, with whom I hold a long distance relationship, has brought to me nothing but pure joy and peace, with his infinite support and willingness to help.

-You are not your normal self
+1. You're not your normal self right now

 What your are going through now, will not last forever.
 Absolutely everything is temporary.
 Things may get harder or easier on the go, but they will never be exactly the same as they are today.
 Allow yourself to go through what life is throwing at you, rather than jumping out of it.
 The only way to fully learn and grow, is by diving into the experiences that life forces us to embark on.